-NBA preseason opens with Raptors' protest during anthems
+NBA: Preseason opens with Raptors' protest during anthems

 The gesture added to protests that began during the National Football League preseason when San Francisco 49ers quarterback Colin Kaepernick stayed seated during the national anthem.

-The only other game on the NBA schedule on Saturday had the Dallas Mavericks visiting the New Orleans Pelicans.
+Toronto beat Golden State 97-93.
+In the other NBA preseason game, the New Orleans Pelicans topped the visiting Dallas Mavericks 116-102.

-The NBA's only Canada-based franchise, the Raptors' protest was the first at a sporting event where both the American and Canadian anthems are played before the start of a game.
+The protest by the Raptors, the NBA's only Canada-based franchise, was the first at a sporting event where both the American and Canadian anthems are played before the start of a game.

 Protesting players have been seen as allies of the Black Lives Matter movement, which grew in response to high-profile police killings of unarmed African-Americans across the United States in the last two years.